panacloud/learn-typed-lambda/README.md

-# Learn AWS Typed Lambda using TypeScript in Baby Steps
+# Learn AWS Lambda using TypeScript in Baby Steps

 We will using the following book and other resources to learn to develop serverless microservices using AWS Lambda and TypeScript.